 Continuing the trail swings back to the north traversing the top of a ridge with Beech Creek coming into view below.
 The view of Beech Creek from above is really intimate with the trail virtually standing 150 feet above it.
 The trail descends slightly and to the right traveling south now into an old camping area and crosses Beech Creek at mile 3.5.
 The trail continues on a level grade for another .5 miles to its junction with Jacks River Trail and its namesake river.

 Camping has been banned in the Beech Bottom/Jacks River Falls area from April 1st to October 31st for over a decade now due to the ecological damage caused by campers.

-The floodplain is apparent at the end of the trail and omits an unpleasant odor in some areas.
-At the Beech Bottom-Jacks River trail junction take a right and hike downstream on Jacks River Trail for approximately .6 miles to the top of the first of two waterfalls.
+The floodplain is apparent at the end of the trail and sometimes omits an unpleasant odor in some areas.
+At the Beech Bottom-Jacks River trail junction take a right and hike downstream on Jacks River Trail for approximately .7 miles to the top of the first of two waterfalls.

 The falls are their highest after sustained winter rains or spring rains.
 During this time the falls intensity is impressive.
 However, during summer droughts, the falls become a trickle, still with terrific waterholes.

 Cisco, GA Access: From Eton, GA (One Red Light Town) go North 8.8 miles on Hwy 411 to Cisco and Old Hwy GA2 indicated by Cisco Baptist Church, take a right onto Old Hwy GA2, the road is paved for the first 1.8 miles before turning into gravel.
 At mile 3.1 the road (FS Rd 16) comes to the West Cowpen Check Station on the left and the first road intersection, FS17 goes right, and FS16 continues straight, continue straight on FS16 for the next 4.4 miles until mile 7.5 where FS16 comes to another intersection with FS51.